mccright/rand-notes/OffensiveTechTerms.md

-## What to do about common terms that have racist connotations
+## What to do about common technology terms that have racist connotations

 Notes on this topic.
 I don't know where the content of this file will go.